Football Official

 Initiating contact isn't the issue.
 Any PI call is based on advantage/disadvantage.
 Did the receiver create separation? did he gain an advantage with the contact?
 Likewise, did the defender impede the receiver from making a play on the ball.
 The initial contact by Rudolph may not have impacted the play.
 The contact by Chancellor was deemed to have been interference.

-Asked by Shane snow over 9 years ago
+Asked by Nathan ward over 8 years ago